 When fishing, carefully release any unwanted sharks and rays.

 As very little is known of the biology of spine-tailed devil rays dead specimens are of considerable scientific value.
-Should you inadvertently kill a devil ray please notify the Department of Conservation immediately.
+Should you inadvertently kill a devil ray notify DOC immediately.

 You may be requested to return the specimen to shore if this is practical.
 Useful information to provide with the specimen includes the location and depth that the fish was taken in.